carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 responsible for adding IR to the JIT and making it available for execution.
 In this initial implementation of our JIT we will make our modules "available for execution" by adding them straight to the CompileLayer, which will immediately compile them.
-In later chapters we will teach our JIT to be defer compilation of individual functions until they're actually called.
+In later chapters we will teach our JIT to defer compilation of individual functions until they're actually called.

 To add our module to the CompileLayer we need to supply both the module and a